AppFair/appfair.github.io/index.md

 Once a [release](#creating-releases) has been successfully created and publicly available, it becomes eligible for inclusion in the App Fair's catalog.
 The mechanism by which app releases (both the initial release, as well as subsequent updates) are communicated to the cataloging process by opening (or re-opening) a pull request from the developer's `/App.git` fork.

-This PR will not ever be merged in the base repository; rather, it acts as a trigger to initiate the `Integration` and `Releases` phases of the App Fair process, and as a mechanism for tracking the status of the catalog request.
+This PR will not ever be merged in the base repository; rather, it acts as a trigger to initiate the `Integration` and `Releases` stages of the App Fair process, and as a mechanism for tracking the status of the catalog request.
 The Pull Request is always closed at the end of the `Integration-Release` workflow run regardless of success.

 The cataloging process, which is run with the permissions in the base `/App.git` repository, checks out the fork's PR changes.